TheobaldK/MSDS-6306-Homework/README.md

 Introduction:

-In this assignment we are learning webscrap data from 2 different websites.
-The first quesitons we will sort the information pulled from the website IMDb and we will build a table.
-The 2nd question will provide us with a table and we will use this to draw a graph of the Spurs players and their field goal percentage.
-The end result with the Spurs graph shows the Point Forward (PF) has the highest field goal percentage.
+In this assignment we are learning to webscrap data from 2 different websites.
+The first quesitons we will sort the information pulled from the website IMDb and build a table.
+The 2nd question we will obtain a table and draw a graph of the Spurs players and their field goal percentage.
+Overall, the Spurs graph demonstrates the Point Forward (PF) has the highest field goal percentage.

 SessionInfo: